mbasaglia/mini_apps/README.md

 It shows a list of events the user can attend and uses websockets to dynamically update information to the client.

+Full documentation is available on [Read the Docs](https://mini-apps.readthedocs.io/en/latest/).

 Set Up
 ------